 I was inspired by a documentary I saw on Channel U tracing the history of Gu Lou Yoke.
 It showed the different styles going from Singapore to Hong Kong and Guangdong where the dish was said to originate from.
-Armed with this set of new found information, I decided to come up with version II of my sweet and sour pork recipe.
-(Here is version 1 which is based on Chef Sin Leong’s recipe book)
+Armed with this set of new found information, I decided to come up with a sweet and sour pork recipe II (version 2) (Here is version 1 which is based on Chef Sin Leong’s recipe book)

 Pork Belly (skin off) 800g cut into 1 inch (bite size) cubes